spectral-cockpit/opusreader2/README.md

 ## 🪩 Highlights and disclaimer

 We are currently at mid-development phase.
 The core API of `opusreader2::read_opus()` has been solidified and we are not planning major user-facing design changes.
-We plan more features in additional functions downstream to exact specific parts of interest like measurement metadata or to accomplish read workflows for custom environments.
+We plan more features in additional functions downstream.
+For example, to exact specific parts of interest like measurement metadata or to accomplish read workflows for custom environments.
 Currently, we focus on

 1. improving the ease of use (documentation, vignettes)